Menu

 Choose from one, or even more, of the following.
 Alternatively, choose something of your own – get creative!

-• Create some art work based around the coast.
+• Create some art work based around WWII

 How you can support your child at home: